 - Carefully arrange the Garlic knots inside the Pan and leave it to proof again for another 15 minutes

-- Brush the surface of the dough with some melted butter and bake in a 350°F preheated oven for 20 minutes.
+- Brush the surface of the dough with the Eggwash (1 Egg + 2 Tbsp water whisked together) and bake in a 350°F preheated oven for 20 minutes.

-- Generously brush the surface the rolls with the garlic butter.
+- Once you take the Bread out from the Oven, while still hot, generously brush the surface the rolls with the garlic butter.
 (Check recipe below)

 - Allow the bread to cool for a few minutes before serving – if you can wait :).
 Enjoy!